pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Kind projector instead of type lambdas
 * `similarity` syntax for `SimilaritySpace` (see `axle.bio.*`)
 * Kind projector for projections of jung graphs for Finite
-* Review groupBy uses -- they use university equality.
-Replace with Eq
 * Functors for jung should use projections (study cats disjunction, scala Either)
 * kittens or magnolia
   * pattern match in FirstOrderPredicateLogic